pcode-at/pcode-academy/react-beginner/readme.md

 #### 01:15
 Again an array would have been the better choice.
 You see with an array instead you just use the [Array.filter](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) function for deleting the fish and thats it.

+### Video #23
+#### 00:05
+This is one of the reason why we choose React as a JavaScript framework/library.
+In the end of the day it makes you a better JavaScript developer.
+I recommend reading this [article](https://www.infoworks-tn.com/why-writing-react-can-make-you-a-better-javascript-developer/).
+For a better understanding of JSX in general read [this](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918).

 ## PCode Clean Code Adventure
 Video #17 14:05: Line 8 and 24